 10 Basic Manners That Every Child Should Be Taught

 A parent’s most important job is to ensure that their child grows up to be a kind, polite, and respectful individual.
-With the world being as fast-paced and technology-driven as it is, teaching a child good and basic manners and etiquette is more important than ever.
+With the world being as fast-paced and technology-driven as it is, teaching a child good and good manners for kids and etiquette is more important than ever.
 While it is never too late to teach a child good habits, the earlier you start, the faster they will make it part of their lives.
 Teaching please and thank you to your child is an indicator of how well they are brought up.

 Here is the list of manners that your child should learn.

-Use the magic words
+Use the Magic Words

 The easiest way to make your child learn to say “Thank you”, “Sorry”, and “Please” is to make them hear you saying this every day and in a variety of situations.
-This is one of the first manners that a parent needs to teach a child.
+This is one of the good manners for kids that a parent needs to teach a child.
 They must say “please” when they ask for something and “thank you” when they get something right from a young age.
 By starting to use these words at home, it will soon begin to come naturally to them later.

 Basic table manners